 We previously mentioned the Radius toothbrush for toddlers, but it is important to note that this toothbrush is actually made for the different growth stages in your child’s life.
 The first toothbrush is called the Pure Brush for 6 months and up, and it has ultra-soft bristles.
 The second is the Totz Brush we mentioned for toddlers.
 The third is a Totz Plush Brush, made for ages 3 years and up, and it has silky soft bristles.
 The last brush Radius makes is the Kids Brush, which features soft bristles and is designed for children ages 6 years and up.

 We hope this toothbrush showdown list helps you figure out just exactly what your child needs in order to care for their pearly whites.
 Here at Epic Dentistry for Kids, we want our young patients to practice oral hygiene and enjoy brushing in the process.
-Don’t forget to schedule your child’s next dental checkup with us, and please feel free to contact us with any questions.
+Don’t forget to schedule your child’s next dental checkup with our Aurora Kids Dentist, and please feel free to contact us with any questions.